 In 1977, the band Ram Jam had the hit of their career with the song “Black Betty.”
 The song was released on the band’s first album entitled Ram Jam.
 The song’s writing credit has been attached to the work of Lead Belly.
 However, the credit to Lead Belly may not be one hundred percent accurate as Lead Belly’s recordings of the song were probably just in essence cover versions of a song that is pretty much untraceable.
 So many of the classic blues songs from the late 20th and late 19th centuries stem from the tribulations of slavery and the plight of the African worker.

 John and Alan Lomax were instrumental in helping Lead Belly sign his first recording contract which resulted in Lead Belly’s recording of the “Black Betty,” chant.
 Lead Belly was the first musician to add the guitar licks in subsequent recordings of the song.
 It’s Lead Belly’s arrangement of the song and his guitar work that seems to have become the reason that his name is listed as the composer of the song on all recorded and sheet music versions of “Black Betty.”

 Lead Belly’s Black Betty

 In 1968, Manfred Mann recorded a version of “Black Betty,” that was named “Big Betty.”
 The song was released on the band’s Mighty Garvey album.
-Manfred Mann’s version is a groove-based arrangement that sounds nothing like any other versions of the songs.
-The famous riff that Ram Jam recorded s not present on the Manfred Mann’s version simply because Manfred Mann released “Big Betty,” almost ten years before Manfred Mann’s version.
+Manfred Mann’s version is a groove-based arrangement that sounds nothing like any other version of the song.
+The famous riff that Ram Jam recorded s not present on Manfred Mann’s version simply because Manfred Mann released “Big Betty,” almost ten years before Ram Jam’s version.

 In 1975, a group called The Starstruck Band released a single recording of “Black Betty.”
 The band featured Bill Bartlett, David Fleeman, David Goldflies, and Tom Kurtz.
 The Starstruck band version of Black Betty was the predecessor to Ram Jam’s version.
 In actuality, it is the same version but it was heavily edited by record producers and utilized.
 Ram Jam was, in essence, a band of musicians formed around Bill Bartlett who had left the Starstruck Band.